jgiessl/Co-oc/README.md

 This way the program does not have to contact the WikiData servers every time to ask for the readable formats of the programs in the environments.

-#### 14th Option - Read readable formats for each environment from a save file
+#### 14th Option - Save readable formats for each environment from a save file
 If check the program will save the readable formats for each environment in the current given path in a save file.
 If the environments will stay the same for the next runs check this option on the first run and afterwards use the previous mentioned option (13th option).
 And uncheck this option for the following runs.